stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 ### Understand your Position Description

-Instructor positions in EECS have a specific percentage of time allocated to each of several role duties.
+Instructor positions in EECS have a specific percentage of time allocated to each of several role duties, such as...

 - Instruction
 - Advising